dcfrancisco/OCC-Webservices-in-Hybris/README.md

-# OCC Webservices in Hybris - Extended with Many-to-Many Example
+# OCC Webservices in Hybris

 This project is based on the blog post: [OCC Webservices in Hybris](https://community.sap.com/t5/crm-and-cx-blogs-by-members/occ-webservices-in-hybris/ba-p/13525173).
 It demonstrates the setup of OCC Webservices in SAP Hybris, extending it with a **many-to-many relationship** between **Teachers and Subjects**.